150 Stolen Catalytic Converters Found Piled Up San Bernardino Living Room

 SAN BERNARDINO (CBSLA) — An attempted traffic stop led to the discovery of 150 stolen catalytic converters and more than $180,000 in cash at a San Bernardino home.

 Police say a patrol officer tried to stop a vehicle at about 1:42 p.m.
 Friday, but the driver fled and was later found in the 1100 block of North Barton Street in San Bernardino.
-The vehicle was found to be a sub-plated stolen vehicle, according to San Bernardino police.READ MORE: Oscars Ceremony At Union Station Won't Disrupt Transit Service, Metro Says
+The vehicle was found to be a sub-plated stolen vehicle, according to San Bernardino police.READ MORE: LAPD Investigating After Retired Detective Caught On Camera Using Racial Slur

 The officers went on to do a protective sweep, which led to the discovery of 150 stolen catalytic converters at the home.
-A image released by police showed stolen pollution devices which attach to the exhaust systems of vehicles piled up on a carpet in front of a couch.READ MORE: LAUSD Survey: Half Of Student Families Reluctant To Return
+A image released by police showed stolen pollution devices which attach to the exhaust systems of vehicles piled up on a carpet in front of a couch.READ MORE: At Least 8 Killed In Shootings At 3 Atlanta Area Spas, Suspect In Custody

 Police say a search warrant was executed at the home to recover the stolen parts, recover tools used for cutting metal, several cell phones and more than $180,000 in cash.

 Three San Bernardino men were arrested on multiple felony charges – 24-year-old Isaac Anthony Guerra, and Julio Villalta-Maravilla and Anthony Andrade, both 27 years old.
-Police say they are believed to be involved in a large-scale catalytic theft ring.MORE NEWS: Storm Brings Downpours To Southland, Creates Slippery Road Conditions For Drivers
+Police say they are believed to be involved in a large-scale catalytic theft ring.MORE NEWS: 2 Killed In Massive Fireworks Explosion That Rattled Ontario Neighborhood; Evacuation Order Issued

 The investigation into the theft ring is ongoing, and anyone with information can contact Detective R. Whitmer at (909) 384-5668 or via email at whitmer_ro@sbcity.org, or Sgt.
 M. Aranda at (909) 384-5642 or via email at aranda_ma@sbcity.org.